sigoden/zztalk/README.md

-# SelfChat
+# zztalk

 Anonymous chat in temporary room.

 ## Docker

-docker run -d -p 3000:3000 ghcr.io/sigoden/selfchat:latest
+docker run -d -p 3000:3000 ghcr.io/sigoden/zztalk:latest

 ## Heroku

-The cheapest way to deploy a worry-free `selfchat` is to use [Heroku](https://heroku.com).
+The cheapest way to deploy a worry-free `zztalk` is to use [Heroku](https://heroku.com).
 Heroku offers [free Dyno hours](https://www.heroku.com/pricing) which should be sufficient for most casual uses.

 You can deploy with one click of the following button: